heatwavemag/heatwavemag.github.io/content/magazine/issue1/Blockade_060725.md

 NSW Builders Labourers Federation of the 1970s.
-The BLF took up 'green bans' (refusal to work on projects that would harm the natural or cultural environment, including disruption of proletarian neighbourhoods),as well as women's and queer liberation struggles, as key organising objectives, demonstrating how proletarian relations could become a part of class movement within and beyond the workplace.[^3] Wollongong's own history as a working-class town also provides lessons,
+The BLF took up 'green bans' (refusal to work on projects that would harm the natural or cultural environment, including disruption of proletarian neighbourhoods), as well as women's and queer liberation struggles, as key organising objectives, demonstrating how proletarian relations could become a part of class movement within and beyond the workplace.[^3] Wollongong's own history as a working-class town also provides lessons,